Battle of Cold Harbor: June 4–12

 On June 4 Grant tightened his lines by moving Burnside's corps behind Matadequin Creek as a reserve and moving Warren leftward to connect with Smith, shortening his lines about 3 mi.
 On June 6 Early probed Burnside's new position but could not advance through the impassable swamps.

 Grant realized that, once again in the campaign, he was in a stalemate with Lee and additional assaults were not the answer.
 He planned three actions to make some headway.
 First, in the Shenandoah Valley, Maj.
 Gen. David Hunter was making progress against Confederate forces, and Grant hoped that by interdicting Lee's supplies, the Confederate general would be forced to dispatch reinforcements to the Valley.
 Second, on June 7 Grant dispatched his cavalry under Sheridan (the divisions of Brig.
 Gens.
 David McM.
 Gregg and Wesley Merritt) to destroy the Virginia Central Railroad near Charlottesville.
 Third, he planned a stealthy operation to withdraw from Lee's front and move across the James River.
 Lee reacted to the first two actions as Grant had hoped.
 He pulled Breckinridge's division from Cold Harbor and sent it toward Lynchburg to parry Hunter.
 By June 12 he followed this by assigning Jubal Early permanent command of the Second Corps and sending them to the Valley as well.
 And he sent two of his three cavalry divisions in pursuit of Sheridan, leading to the Battle of Trevilian Station.
 However, despite anticipating that Grant might shift across the James, Lee was taken by surprise when it occurred.
 On June 12 the Army of the Potomac finally disengaged to march southeast to cross the James and threaten Petersburg, a crucial rail junction south of Richmond.

 Aftermath

-The Battle of Cold Harbor was the final victory won by Lee's army during the war (part of his forces won the Battle of the Crater the following month, during the Siege of Petersburg, but this did not represent a general engagement between the armies), and its most decisive in terms of casualties.
-The Union army, in attempting the futile assault, lost 10,000 to 13,000 men over twelve days.
+The Battle of Cold Harbor was a major victory for Lee's army at the conclusion of the Overland Campaign and its most decisive in terms of comparative casualties.
+The Union army's futile assault at Cold Harbor cost it 10,000 to 13,000 casualties over twelve days and Grant was compelled to alter his strategy of attempting to drive directly on Richmond.
 The battle brought the toll in Union casualties since the beginning of May to a total of more than 52,000, compared to 33,000 for Lee.
 Although the cost was great, Grant's larger army finished the campaign with lower relative casualties than Lee's.
+After Cold Harbor, while Lee's army won some initial victories in the subsequent Siege of Petersburg (notably at the First and Second Battles of Petersburg and at the Battle of the Crater), these tactical successes were not able to alter the ultimate direction of that siege.

 Estimates vary as to the casualties at Cold Harbor.
 The following table summarizes estimates from a variety of popular sources: